 - 1. Each exhibitor must comply with the general eligibility rules, which are listed in the front of the 4-H Handbook. - 2.
 All problems should be brought to the attention of the poultry superintendent or the Extension Office staff. - 3.
 Each animal entered must have been personally owned & cared for by the exhibitor by June 1 of the current year. - 4.
 The animals may be purebred, grade, or crossbred. - 5.
 Each exhibitor is allowed to make two entries per class.
 Members are only paid on one entry per class. - 6.
 4-H members wishing to show in the Fayette County Junior show must make separate entry and pay the appropriate fees.
 The Extension Office will not be responsible for these entries. - 7.
-Turkeys, ducks, geese, guineas, pheasants, quail, peafowl, and pigeons must be of breeding age. - 8.
+No health tests are required for poultry exhibiting in a one-day show. - 8.
+Turkeys, ducks, geese, guineas, pheasants, quail, peafowl, and pigeons must be of breeding age. - 9.
 All A rating market pens will be eligible for sale at auction.
 Grand and Reserve Grand market pens must sell.
-In the event both winners are owned by the same exhibitor, that exhibitor will be required to choose which market pen to sell. - 9.
+In the event both winners are owned by the same exhibitor, that exhibitor will be required to choose which market pen to sell. - 10.
 No parents or visitors will be allowed in the building during judging.